aelfakih/Manage-Chia-Farm/README.md

 ![Main Menu](https://github.com/aelfakih/Manage-Chia-Farm/blob/master/captures/main_menu.png?raw=true)

 ## 1.1 Farm Management
+ * **Scan and Verify Plot Directories and Plots**
+   * **Find non-plots**: Search in each of the farm folders, look for files that do not end with *.plot* extension and prompt manager to delete the files to clear space.
+   * **Find duplicate plots**: Search the farm for duplicate file names and prompt manager to delete duplicates and maintain one copy to clear up space (it has logic to remove duplicates with minimal impact on compactness of farm).
- * **Verify Plot Directories and Plots** This is an **exhaustive and slow process** to test and verify all the plots in the farm and learn about your farm to make management easier for larger farms.
-Data collected is saved in a sqlite db called chia-farm-stats.db which is stored locally.
+   * **Verify Plot Directories and Plots** This is an exhaustive process that tests and verifies all plots in the farm, and collects data along the way to make farm management easier for larger farms.
+      Data collected is stored locally in a SQLite DB called *chia-farm-stats.db*.
 The program:
       * Checks that **directory plots are online** so that farmer can take action.
       * **Verifies plots are valid** for the installed chia instance.
       * **Classifies the plots as NFT or OG**.
-    * Saves location and size
+      * Saves/Updates their location and size in GiB.
- * **Move plots**: Allows farmer to select source location from list and search for plots to move.
-It also helps farmer in understanding how much available at destination.
+ * **Move plots**: Allows farmer to select source location from a list and search for plots to move.
+It also helps farmer in understanding how much space is available at a given destination.
-   This function allows the consolidation of plots into a location as you upgrade your drives or move plots from plotters to farm.
-Source files can be:
+   This function allows the consolidation of plots into a location as you upgrade your drives or move plots from plotting to farming.
+When you select to move a plot, the source files can be:
-   * Kept at source location.
+   * Kept at the source location.
-   * Renamed (have an .imported extenstion)
+   * Renamed (add an ".imported" extenstion)
-   *  or deleted.
+   * or deleted
    NOTE that if you ctrl-C out of manage-chia-farm while executing a move plot command, it will apply the selected action on source file -- if you do not want to lose any plots, always use the *imported* option then manually delete the source files)
- * **Overwrite OG Plots**: Allow farmers to automatically overwrite OGs when importing NFTs into farm without having to search for them or move them aroundm.
+ * **Overwrite OG Plots**: Allow farmers to automatically overwrite OGs when importing NFTs into farm without having to search for them or move them around.
 This is an important feature for farmers that have OG plots and are migrating into an all NFT plot configuration.
  * **Resolve Issues Found**: This scans the data found during the *Verify Plot Directories and Plots* and give farmer the option to fix chia configuration file, and remove invalid plots.
 (By default this option is